cm0109/CM_Portfolio/README.md

 The above figure shows Hierarchical Clustering Dendograms for Oral Microbiome Samples collected from 5 subjects (different colors) over 6 time points through the year.

-These results Each subject had their own *Personalized* Oral Microbiota that remained stable (i.e. distinct from other subjects) over the 1 year study period.
+Taken together, these results show that each subject had their own *Personalized* Oral Microbiota that remained stable (i.e. distinct from other subjects) over the 1 year study period.
 This robust & individualized microbiota definitely raises the possibility of using high-resolution human microbiome data for tracking individuals, for example in forensic studies.

 For details of the code used to generate this data, please see the GitHub-friendly version of the RMarkdown available [here.](https://github.com/cm0109/ISR_manuscript/blob/master/ISR-MS-Demo.md)